• Free Tours

 Free Things to do in Barcelona

 Barcelona is a wonderful place to visit.
 Architecture is stunning, history seeps out of every corner and we have the sea and the mountains on our doorstep.
-However, lately, the prices have risen steeply for accommodation and sightseeing.
+Lately, however, the prices have risen steeply for accommodation and sightseeing.
 Don’t panic!
 It is still possible to visit us without breaking the bank.
-I have prepared The Ultimate Guide for Free Things to do in Barcelona that will keep you entertained for the entire trip.
-Sometimes these attractions do have a fee but there are certain times when they won’t cost you a penny.
+I have prepared the Ultimate Guide for Free Things to do in Barcelona, which will keep you entertained for the entire trip.
+Sometimes these attractions do have a fee, but there are certain times when they won’t cost you a penny.
 It doesn’t matter if you are a history buff, a foodie, a shopaholic or a beach lover.
 There is a bit for everyone.
 Hope it helps with your planning.

 Top 15 FREE things to do in Barcelona